osg-htc/docs/docs/compute-element/covid-19.md

 a distinct Unix account but can be sent to a prioritized queue or accounting group.

-Job routes are controlled by the `JOB_ROUTER_ENTRIES` configuration variable in HTCondor-CE (customizations may be placed in `/etc/condor-ce/config.d/`).
+Job routes are controlled by the `JOB_ROUTER_ENTRIES` configuration variable in HTCondor-CE.
+Customizations may be placed in `/etc/condor-ce/config.d/` where files are parsed in lexicographical order, e.g.
+`JOB_ROUTER_ENTRIES` specified in `50-covid-routes.conf` will override `JOB_ROUTER_ENTRIES` in `02-local-slurm.conf`.

 For example, consider the following route for a CE submitting to a Slurm batch
 system: